ecmwf/odc/docs/content/reference/f90-reference.rst

    :type: integer
    :attrs: parameter=1

-   Defines integer behaviour as double data type (default)
+   Represent integers as doubles in the API (default)

 .. f:variable:: ODC_INTEGERS_AS_LONGS
    :type: integer
    :attrs: parameter=2

-   Defines integer behaviour as long data type
+   Represent integers as 64-bit integers in the API

 Module Functions